2013 Handbook of Accreditation (Revised 2021)

 Appeal: The withdrawal or denial of accreditation may be appealed.
 Institutions remain accredited (or candidates for initial accreditation) during the period of the appeal.

-1 Commission encompasses decisions made by an appropriate decision-making body of one of the seven regional accrediting bodies.
+1 Commission encompasses decisions made by an appropriate decision-making body of one of the seven institutional accrediting bodies.

 2 Standards encompasses any requirements for accreditation, including eligibility requirements, standards, criteria, or policies of the commission.